podium/elixir-style-guide/README.md

   end
   ```

   The thinking behind this is that you can see the dependencies of your module at a glance.
-So if you are attempting to build a medium to large project, **this can help you to get your boundaries/layers/contracts right**.
+So if you are attempting to build a medium to large project, this can help you to get your boundaries/layers/contracts right.

 ### Pitfalls